SebastianTirsen/ms4-vintage-furniture/README.md

 Steps to test:

-1. Open browser and navigate to [ISDb](https://ms3-seriesdb-project.herokuapp.com/)
+1. Open browser and navigate to [Vintage Furniture](https://ms4-vintage-furniture.herokuapp.com/)
 2. Open the developer tools (right click and inspect)
 3. Set to responsive and decrease width to 390px
 4. Set the zoom to 50%